xiaoyuxie-vico/PyDimension/README.md

 ## Overview

-PyDimension discovers dimensionless scaling laws from experimental or synthetic data through a modular pipeline:
+PyDimension is moving toward a modular pipeline for **symmetry discovery from data**:

-1. **Data Generation** - Generate synthetic datasets with known relationships
+1. **Data Generation** - Generate synthetic datasets with known symmetry structure
-2. **Data Preprocessing** - Load, clean, and normalize data
+2. **Data Preprocessing** - Load, clean, normalize, and reduce raw data into symmetry-ready representations
-3. **Dimensional Analysis** - Compute basis vectors and dimensionless variables
-4. **Dimensional Filtering** - Identify dominant groups via PCA/SIR
-5. **Optimization Discovery** - Train neural networks to discover scaling laws
+3. **Intrinsic Coordinate** - Identify low-dimensional latent structure using PCA, SIR, or future autoencoder methods
+4. **Symmetry Discovery** - Use symmetry-aware encoders to determine which invariances are present and how they are expressed

+Within this broader framework, **dimensionless learning** is the currently mature module.
+It corresponds to the scaling-symmetry case, where dimensionless groups and scaling laws are the main outputs.

+For the migration path toward OpenSymmetry, the current v3 pipeline is:

+1. **Data Generation** - symmetry-aware generators, with translational symmetry implemented first
+2. **Data Preprocessing** - preprocessing plus dimensional analysis through one unified stage, without a separate 3.0 dimensional-analysis module
+3. **Intrinsic Coordinate** - PCA/SIR reuse from 2.0, plus an autoencoder scaffold
+4. **Symmetry Discovery** - translational encoder active, rotational/scaling encoder stubs ready

 ### Key Features